Eggnog Old Fashioned Cocktail

 Eggnog Old Fashioned1

-Top with the eggnog and sprinkle with nutmeg to garnish.
+Top with the eggnog and fig jam, stir vigorously and sprinkle with nutmeg to garnish.
 Serve with a cinnamon stick for stirring.

 Eggnog Old Fashioned2